MapRVA/maprva.org/_people/jacob-hall.md

 roles:
   - title: Project Lead
     at: Mapping Pedestrian Infrastructure
+  - title: Survey Architect
+    at: Mapping the Jan 2025 Water Crisis
 ---
 I got into editing OpenStreetMap in spring of 2022, and then moved to Richmond that fall.
 My primary interests are editing pedestrian infrastructure and public transit.